-Previous studies have utilized performance models to guide resource provisioning and capacity planning [16], [20].
-Urgaonkar et al. propose a dynamic provisioning technique for multi-tier applications [16].
+Previous studies have utilized performance models to guide resource provisioning and capacity planning [17], [23].
+Urgaonkar et al. propose a dynamic provisioning technique for multi-tier applications [17].
+They use queueing models to allocate resources to each tier.
 Our work is different from theirs in several aspects.
-First, their model only takes into account the request rate and number of servers at each tier while our model can estimate how performance is affected by different workloads, resource allocations, and system configurations and can handle general SLOs, such as response time, throughput and the number of concurrent users.
+First, their model only takes into account the request rate and number of servers at each tier while our model can estimate how performance is affected by different workloads, resource allocations, and system configurations and can handle general SLAs, such as response time, throughput and the number of concurrent users.
 Second, they assume an open queueing network for request-based transactions whereas we assume a closed network for user session based interactions.
 Third, our approach has been applied in virtualized environments, managing resource assignment in a more fine-grained manner than just determining the number of servers for each tier.

-Zhang et al. present a nonlinear integer optimization model for determining the number of machines at each tier in a multi-tier server network [20].
+Zhang et al. present a nonlinear integer optimization model for determining the number of machines at each tier in a multi-tier server network [23].
 The techniques to determine the bounds can be applied to solve our general decomposition problem.

-Stewart et al. present a profile-driven performance model for multi-component online service [18].
+Stewart et al. present a profile-driven performance model for multi-component online service [19].
 Similar to ours, their approach builds profiles per component and uses the model to predict average response time and throughput.
 However, the basic assumption and the focus are different.
 They use the model to discover component placement and replication that achieve high performance in a cluster-based computing environment while our work is focused on ensuring SLAs are met with optimized resource usage.
 They profile component resource consumption as a function of different workloads while we profile the component performance characteristics as a function of low level goals such as resource assignments and configurations.
 As a result, our approach can support a more fine grained resource share and management.

-Additionally, their approach uses a simple M/G/1 queue to model service delay at each server, which is less accurate than general G/G/1closed queueing network we used.
-Though our approach can incorporate different resources, we have not taken into account the I/O and memory profile as did.
-Their model explicitly captures they communication overhead which is not included in our current model.
+Additionally, their approach uses a simple M/G/1 queue to model service delay at each server, which is less accurate than general G/G/1 closed queueing network we used.
+Though our approach can incorporate different resources, we have not taken into account the I/O and memory profile as they did.
+Their model explicitly captures communication overhead which is not included in our current model.
+However we believe that our approach of combining regression analysis (which we did not have to use for this article as we allocated only CPUs) with performance models is more general and extensible to a variety of allocation decisions regarding lower-level system configuration and design.